tinaColemanNextCentury/owf-wiki/Build-Instructions.md

 2. Click the System icon and select the Advanced System Settings link in the resulting window.
 3. Click on the Advanced tab in the resulting pop-up and then select the Environment Variables button.
 For the following steps, if Administrator rights are available, use the System Variables section.
 If not, use the User variables section.
 4. Create/Edit a variable named **ANT_HOME**.
 Set its value to **C:\Apache_Ant\apache-ant-1.8.3**.
 Save the new variable.
 On your system, the value should be the location where Ant was actually installed.
 5. Create/Edit the Path variable.
 If the Path variable already contains the value **%ANT_HOME%/bin**, click Cancel.
-If the Path doesn’t contain the variable, append “ **;%ANT_HOME%/bin** ” (do not include the quotes) to the end of the Path variable.
+If the Path doesn’t contain the variable, append **;%ANT_HOME%/bin** to the end of the Path variable.
 Click OK until the system properties dialog is closed.
 6. Download and install the Ant Contrib ZIP file in a Windows environment:

    A. Download **ant-contrib-1.0b3-bin.zip** from **http://sourceforge.net/projects/ant-contrib/files/ant-contrib/1.0b3/**.

    B. Unzip the contents of the file on the hard drive of the local machine.
 The result should be a folder named ant-contrib on the hard drive.

    C. Copy **ant-contrib-1.0b3.jar** to the lib directory of the local Ant installation.
 This method should be repeated to set a **JAVA_HOME**, **ANT_HOME**, **GRAILS_HOME**, **GROOVY_HOME** and **RUBY_HOME** environment variable for each of their installation folders, respectively.

 ### 2.3   Configuring Ruby Gems (Compass and Sass)